chunqiuxia108/FinalProject4501/README.md

 This project leverages the following datasets:

-1. Shapefiles of NYC’s zip codes with geometric boundary data.
+1. NYC’s zip codes with geometric boundary data.
-2. Historical monthly average rents by zip code from Zillow.
+2. Historical monthly average rents by zip code.
 3. Historical data from NYC Open Data on 311 complaints and the 2015 tree census.

 ## Tools Used